fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 31: سُورَةُ لُقۡمَانَ (Luqman) - 6**
+**Surah 47: سُورَةُ مُحَمَّدٍ (Muhammad) - 32**

-But among men there is many a one that prefers a mere play with words [to divine guidance], so as to lead [those] without knowledge astray from the path of God, and to turn it to ridicule: for such there is shameful suffering in store.
+Verily, they who are bent on denying the truth and on barring [others] from the path of God, and [who thus] cut themselves off from the Apostle after guidance has been vouchsafed to them, can in no wise harm God; but He will cause all their deeds to come to nought.
  <!--END_SECTION:quran-->